 All my life I’ve heard Pap talk about ground cherries.
-He’s told me how they grew wild along side most everyones garden-how they made a tasty snack for children who were working in the garden or playing close by.
+He told me they grew wild along side most everyone’s garden and made a tasty snack for children who were working in the garden or playing close by.

-The plant grows fairly low to the ground-and once you have a plant or 2-you’re bound to have more the following year.
+The plant grows fairly low to the ground and once you have a plant or two you’re bound to have more the following year.
 Ground cherries are self sowers.

 The cherries are covered with a husk.
 Once the husk has dried and turned a light brownish color they are ready to eat.

-Last summer, Jim Casada asked me if I had ever heard of ground cherries-I said “Yes-but I’ve never seen them or tasted them.”
-What did Jim do-he packaged up a box full and mailed them to me.
+Last summer, Jim Casada asked me if I had ever heard of ground cherries I said “Yes, but I’ve never seen them or tasted them.”
+Jim packaged up a box full and mailed them to me.
 I was so excited to open the box and see what Pap had been talking about all these years.
-And after Jim explained to me I could grow my own the following summer-by simply throwing a handful or two out in the garden-I was doubly excited.
+And after Jim explained to me I could grow my own the following summer by simply throwing a handful or two out in the garden I was doubly excited.

-Have you ever had a flash of a memory that is so real-yet so fuzzy you just can’t put your finger on exactly where or what it was?
-As soon as the first ground cherry rolled out of the box onto my hand-I had a flash of memory.
-It seems I was in the garden with Big Grandma (Pap’s grandmother-my great grandmother) and she handed me a little round yellow ball and encouraged me to eat it-but I wouldn’t-I don’t think.
-If the memory is real-and if it was Big Grandma-I would only have been 3 or 4 years old-maybe younger.
+Have you ever had a flash of a memory that is so real yet so fuzzy you just can’t put your finger on exactly where or what it was?
+As soon as the first ground cherry rolled out of the box onto my hand I had a flash of memory.
+It seems I was in the garden with Big Grandma (Pap’s grandmother, my great grandmother) and she handed me a little round yellow ball and encouraged me to eat it, but I wouldn’t, at least I don’t think I ate it.
+If the memory is real and if it was Big Grandma, I would only have been 3 or 4 years old.
+Maybe younger.
 She died before I started school.

 Have you ever tasted ground cherries?